-In 1950 and again in 1958, Musial ended May hitting better than .400.
+In 1950 and again in 1958, Stan Musial entered June with a batting average above .400.

-Musial, 29, hit .415 (54-for-130) in 33 games entering June 1950.
+Musial hit .415 entering June 1950.

-Musial’s hot start sparked talk about whether he could become the first big-leaguer since Ted Williams of the Red Sox in 1941 and the first National League player since Bill Terry of the Giants in 1930 to hit .400 for a season.
+Musial’s hot start sparked talk of whether he could become the first big-leaguer since Ted Williams of the Red Sox in 1941 and the first National League player since Bill Terry of the Giants in 1930 to hit .400 for a season.

 Bill Terry told a New York publication he would be rooting for Musial to hit .400 for the season.
 “My advice would be for Stan to take each game as it comes along and not even start thinking about the .400 average,” Terry said.